williamw520/toposort/Algorithm.md

 By definition, a topological order of the nodes of a directed acyclic graph (DAG) is a linear node arrangement that a node has no dependence on any other nodes coming after it.

 For a directed acyclic graph, there exist some nodes which depend on no other nodes.
+E.g. the {a, b} above.
 These are the root nodes of the graph, where graph traversal begins.
 These form the root set of the graph.

-We define that when a node y depends on node x, node y has an incoming link from x.
+We define that when a node y depends on node x, node y has an incoming link from x, (x -> y).
 When node x is removed, the incoming link to y is removed as well.

 Removing the nodes of a root set from the graph causes the remaining nodes depending on them to have one less dependence, i.e. their incoming links are removed by one and the counts of incoming links decremented.
 For the nodes whose incoming links reaching 0, they become the new root nodes now as they depend on no one.
+E.g. the {d} above after the first round.

 We observe that set A has no dependence on set B when all members of set A have no dependence on any member of set B.